 Students will practice etiquette and clean-up skills during mealtimes.
-Additionally, parents are asked to monitor closely student lunches to insure there are no foods or drinks with high concentrations of sugar.
+Additionally, parents are asked to monitor student lunches closely to ensure there are no foods or drinks with high concentrations of sugar.
 Green Tech High is committed to teaching students to eat healthy and live healthier lives.

 Students may bring their lunches to school.
-Lunches should be stored in lockers and not carried with them to classes.
-At no time are students to order food for delivery to school during the school day.
+Lunch should be stored in lockers and not carried with them to classes.